-This precinct will contain light commercial activities.
-In the absence of specific supportable design data Figure 5.1 of The Hamilton City Design Manual requires commercial flows to be calculated at a density of 30 persons per hectare.
+The light commercial activity will cover approximately 3.5 hectares.
+In the absence of specific supportable design data, Figure 5.1 of The Hamilton City Design Manual requires commercial flows to be calculated at a density of 30 persons per hectare.
 The total land area within the commercial precinct is approximately 3.5 hectares and therefore 105 persons are anticipated based on the Design Manual requirements.
 Table 6.2 of ARC TP58 recommends 40 I/day for 'Day Staff' for standard facilities.
-Based on these numbers the commercial precinct is anticipated to produce 4,200 litres/day of wastewater.
+Based on these numbers the commercial buildings portion of this precinct is anticipated to produce 4,200 litres/day of wastewater.

-Precinct D Higher Density Residential
+Precinct C Medium Density Residential